hxtk/Rust-Scanner/README.md

 For full documentation, see https://hxtk.github.io/Rust-Scanner/file_scanner/

-Note we are currently tracking a bug where delimiters with min size 2 or greater cannot be read across multiple buffers.
-For a `BufReader`, this means 64KB increments by default.
-If you can afford a buffer as big as your input file or your delimiting expression matches the expression `/\[.*\]\+?/` then this bug does not affect you.
+Note we are currently tracking a bug where precedent delimiters larger than the buffer are undetectable.
 See [Issue #4](https://github.com/hxtk/Rust-Scanner/issues/4) for details.

 ## Features